Church of Christ in the Congo: Leadership

-The Church of Christ in the Congo is led by a President that holds the rank of Bishop, and two Vice-Presidents.

-The president is the presiding minister of the Cathedral of the Protestant Centennial in the Congo (Cathédrale du Centenaire Protestant au Congo), also known as the International Protestant Church of Kinshasa (Paroisse Internationale Protestante de Kinshasa) - the de facto head church of the CCC.
+The Church is led by a National President who holds the rank of Bishop, and two Vice-Presidents.
+The National President is the presiding minister of the Cathedral of the Protestant Centennial in the Congo (Cathédrale du Centenaire Protestant au Congo), also known as the International Protestant Church of Kinshasa (Paroisse Internationale Protestante de Kinshasa) - the de facto head church of the ECC.

-One of the previous Presidents of the CCC was Monsignor Pierre Marini Bodho.
-Following the end of the Second Congo War, transitional institutions were established, consisting of the former warring parties, as well as representatives of the non-belligerent opposition, and representatives of the civil society.
-Consequently, during the 2003 to 2006 transition period, following the end of the Second Congo War, as a reasonably neutral and consensual figure, and as a representative of the organized religion section of the civil society, Mgr.
-Marini Bodho served as the President of the Senate, the upper house of the Congolese Parliament.

-In the 2006 elections, Mgr.
-Marini Bodho won a senate seat and went on to serve as a government senator.
+One of the previous National Presidents of the ECC was Monsignor Pierre Marini Bodho.
+After the Second Congo War, transitional institutions were formed that included former combatants, non-belligerent opposition members, and civil society representatives.
+During the 2003–2006 transition period, Mgr.
+Marini Bodho, seen as a neutral and broadly acceptable figure representing organized religion within civil society, served as President of the Senate, the upper house of the Congolese Parliament.
+He later won a Senate seat in the 2006 elections and continued to serve as a government senator.